akibaz/java-battleship/README.md

 ```
 hit
 ```
-if you guessed right all three battleships cells the output will be
+if you guessed right all three battleship cells the output will be
 ```
 You destroyed cabista.
 ```